Trail Meals guide

 On this page

 The useful answer to Summit to Eat vs Firepot is not that one brand is magically better.
-It is that each makes more sense in different situations, depending on whether you care more about comfort, flavour, calories, weight, or price on the trip you are planning.
+It is that each makes more sense in different situations depending on whether you care more about flavour, reliability, calories, weight, or price on the trip you are planning.

 If you already know the route and trip length, use the Trail Meals planner first.
 If you are still comparing options, this guide will help you narrow the choice without pretending every meal is perfect.